-This is the second post in a five-part series on hiring for low-skilled employees.
+This is the second post in a five-part series on the pre-hire process in high-turnover industries.
 Our data comes primarily from helping post over 1,000,000 jobs in the building services, janitorial, and security industries.

 In reviewing data in the security and building services industries, we’ve found an alarming trend that is crippling retention rates.